-Before we head towards the difference between CAT and GRE let us have a quick look at what CAT and GRE are.
+Before we move towards the difference between GRE vs CAT let us have a quick look at what CAT and GRE are.

 The Graduate Record Examinations or GRE is a graduate-level general test accepted by thousands of graduate and business schools in the world.
 The examination is structured in a way that can effectively assess the student's quantitative and verbal skills.

-Now that you know about the two exams, let's have a quick glance over the GRE and CAT key differences.
+Now that you know about the top universities accepting CAT vs GRE live score, let's have a quick glance over the GRE and CAT key differences.

-The key difference between GRE and CAT is that the latter is a graduate admissions exam that helps you to get into a master's degree programs across the world.
+The key difference between GRE vs CAT is that the latter is a graduate admissions exam that helps you to get into master's degree programs across the world.
 Whereas CAT is an Indian management test which is only accepted by the B-schools in India.

 The following GRE and CAT difference chart will give you a quick look at some crucial aspects related to both the exam along with highlighting the key differences between GRE and CAT: